Marie-Louise O'Donnell: Early life and education

 From Foxford, County Mayo, O'Donnell is the daughter and second child of Frank O'Donnell from Foxford (relatives founded the Foxford Woolen Mills, in which her father and uncles worked) and Maire Cranny from Newry, a speech and drama teacher, still working in southern County Dublin as of 2018.
 The family moved to Dublin but O'Donnell and her brother spent summer and Easter holidays in Mayo.

-O'Donnell studied education and English at the University of Nottingham, then took a Masters in Education at NUI Maynooth, and another, in Modern Drama, at University College, Dublin.
+O'Donnell studied education and English at the University of Nottingham, then took a master's degree in Education at NUI Maynooth, and another, in Modern Drama, at University College Dublin.
 Later she studied theatre, including direction, and voice and other acting skills, at Guildhall School of Music and Drama in London.

 Career

 Education and the Arts

 O'Donnell became head of drama at the teacher training college, Carysfort College, where she taught for ten years, until the college's closure in 1988, when she was appointed as a lecturer in the School of Communications at Dublin City University (DCU).
 At DCU for 23 years, she taught a range of communications and arts courses, including radio documentary making, storytelling and public speaking, and the university sent her for training at the BBC.
 Research interests included theatrical and radio voice performance, and ancient and modern chorus speech.

 She also became involved in building the arts aspect of campus life, including DCU Arts Week, the Writer in Residence Programme, Ford Society Awards and Children's Arts Days.
 She worked on productions including the Larkin Concert Series, Wilde Space Theatre, Open Air Opera, RIAM graduate concerts, and a performance at DCU by the Royal Shakespeare Company.
 This work included a key role in the development of The Helix cultural centre, especially including its performance spaces.
-When the Helix launched, she took a role as Associate Director, and later managed the smaller of its two theatre spaces, The Space.
+When the Helix launched, she took a role as associate director, and later managed the smaller of its two theatre spaces, The Space.

 O'Donnell has also lectured extensively in Ireland, Europe and the US in the areas of education, and Irish culture, especially drama and language.
 In the early 2000s, she also spent six months as a touring actor across the UK and Ireland, in The Merry Wives of Windsor and King John with the Northern Broadsides company.

 O'Donnell served two terms on the board of the National Concert Hall in the 1990s and 2000s.
 In 2004, she co-founded, with Andy Hinds, the theatrical company Classic Stage Ireland, which produced Shakespeare and ancient Greek drama.